Dr. Richard Oliver

 Dr. John R. Bourne

-Dr. John R. Bourne is provost of American Sentinel University.
+Dr. John R. Bourne is the chief academic officer of American Sentinel University.
 Previously he was executive director of the Sloan Consortium, professor of electrical and computer engineering at the Franklin W. Olin College of Engineering, and professor of technology entrepreneurship at Babson College.
 He was also professor of electrical and computer engineering and professor of biomedical engineering at Vanderbilt University.

 Dr. Bourne was editor-in-chief of the Critical Reviews in Biomedical Engineering for 27 years and editor-in-chief and founder of the Journal of Asynchronous Learning Networks.
 He was a founding faculty member of the Franklin W. Olin College of Engineering and founder of the Sloan Consortium, Inc. He is the author of numerous articles and books.